enmasseio/babble/README.md

 `reply`, `decide`, and `run`.
 Each block can link to a next block in the control flow.
 Conversations are dynamic: a scenario is build programmatically, and the blocks can dynamically determine the next block in the scenario.
+During a conversation, a context is available to store the state of the conversation.

 Babble uses pubsub to communicate between actors.
 It comes with built in support to communicate locally, and has as support for